nicky-nym/nicky-nym.github.io/pages/cities.md

   + tens of square miles of fairly empty land
     - it needs to be fairly empty, yet not remote
     - it needs to be clear of conservation restrictions and legal show-stoppers
-  + one or more existing local construction companies
+  + existing local construction companies
   + whole-hearted support from existing county & state governments
   + whole-hearted support among the neighbors
   + a big anchor employer (like Amazon, or the Indonesian Government)
-  + a population of people willing to move into the new housing as it is completed
+  + a pent-up demand of people eager to move into new housing as it is completed
-  + a population of companies willing to move into new office space as it is completed
+  + a pent-up demand of companies eager to move into new office space as it is completed
   + an existing airport, port, and interstate highway not too far away
   + start-up capital:
     - billions of dollars (in Africa)